fabio-miranda/fabio-miranda.github.io/courses/cs594-fall-2021/cs594-fall-2021-syllabus.md

 #### 1. Course rationale
 In the past decade, technological innovations have enabled the automatic collection of a diverse set of very large data sets, from user-generated content, such as tweets, to sensor data, such as noise decibel level or aerial surveys.
 As pointed out by Hal Varian, Google's Chief Economist, today data is not only free but ubiquitous, and the ability to understand, process, extract value from, and visualize it, is going to be hugely important in the next decades.
 As data grows in size and complexity, however, siloed solutions become less capable of conveying all the structure and information hidden in the data.
 Visual analytics systems have been successful at enabling users to obtain insights from large data [1,2]; Well-designed large-scale data visual analytics systems merge domain expertise and analytics techniques, enabling users to gain actionable insights into problems by formulating and testing hypotheses, and to address domain-specific challenges.

 This course will introduce students to big data visualization and analytics, focusing on the connections between visualization, data management, and data mining [3].
 We will cover potential sources of big data, including audio, image, graph, geometry, and mobile data, both structured or unstructured.
 The course will discuss effective metaphors to visualize data that might span billions of records; data mining and machine learning techniques that can summarize the data, or extract patterns to guide users in their visual exploration; and the data management techniques that can effectively drive interactivity in the visual exploration of big data.
+See [here](https://fmiranda.me/research/) for a broader perspective.

 #### 2. Course objectives